stefanledin/responsify-wp/README.txt

 == Changelog ==

+= 1.4.2 =
+* Bugfix.
+On PHP 5.3.28, the plugin could make the site crash.
+Not anymore!

 = 1.4.1 =
 * Bugfix.
 If an image doesn't exists in a selected size, WordPress returns the full size image instead.
 That would break the media queries.
 * Tested with WordPress 4 beta 2.